 Overview: The CEBA is a $40,000 interest-free loan.
 Up to $10,000 of that amount will be eligible for complete forgiveness if $30,000 is fully repaid on or before December 31, 2022.

 Who is eligible: Businesses and not-for-profits with an active business chequing/operating account (opened March 1st or earlier) with their primary financial institution (the lender) are eligible if any existing loans they have with the lender are not in arrears by 90 days or more as at March 1, 2020.
-(Update: June 17, 2020) Initially applicants were required to have paid total employment income in the 2019 calendar year between $20,000 and $1.5 million.
-However the eligibility criteria were expanded for applicants with $20,000 or less in total employment income paid in the 2019 calendar year.
-Applicants with less than $20,000 in total employment paid must have: a Canada Revenue Agency business number; filed a 2018 or 2019 tax return; and eligible non-deferrable expenses between Cdn.$40,000 and Cdn.$1,500,000.
+(Update: August 31, 2020) – The Canadian government is working with financial institutions to extend eligibility to some businesses that have been operating from a personal account.
+More details to be follow.
+Initially applicants were required to have paid total employment income in the 2019 calendar year between $20,000 and $1.5 million.
+However, the eligibility criteria were expanded for applicants with $20,000 or less in total employment income paid in the 2019 calendar year.
+Applicants with less than $20,000 in total employment paid must have: a Canada Revenue Agency business number; filed a 2018 or 2019 tax return; and eligible non-deferrable expenses between $40,000 and $1,500,000.

 Website for more details: https://ceba-cuec.ca/